max-bytes/lfs-example-mod/README.md

-# example mod for Lost For Swords
+# Modding for Lost For Swords

 So you want to make a mod for the game Lost For Swords?
 Add your own cards, change the game?
-You've come to the right place! :)
+You've come to the right place!
+This repository contains an example mod that should help you get started! :)

 It's not easy, but I will try to improve the experience and make it easier over time!

+## Disclaimer

+Adding mods to your game can make the game unstable, crash or freeze.
+It can also lead to your current run becoming corrupt.
+It should however not nuke your overall progress and not affect the rest of your computer.
+You can always remove all mods from the mod folder to restore the original game.

 ## Requirements
 * Windows